DannyNicholas/movie-recommendations-demo/aws/README.md

-# Deploying Service to AWS
+# Deploying to Amazon Web Services (AWS)

-The following section explains how to deploy the Movie Recommendation service to AWS.
+The following sections explain how to deploy the Movie Recommendation service to Amazon Web Service (AWS).

+Specifically, deploying to a cluster running multiple containers behind an application load balancer.
+Each container will run a single instance of the service.
+The application load balancer routes API requests to different containers in a "round-robin" fashion.

-This is covered in two sections:
+The AWS deployment process is broken down in two steps:

-## Repository
+## Image Repository

+Before we can spin-up any container instances, we must provide AWS with a Docker image of the service.

-This section explains how to create a Docker image of the service and push this to a AWS Elastic Container Registry (ECS).
+The [Image Repository section](./repository) explains the process of how to create a Docker image of the service and push this to the AWS Elastic Container Registry (ECR) using the provided script.

-Once pushed to ECR, the image can be deployed to one or more containers in a AWS cluster.

 ## Terraform Deployment

+Once a Docker image of the service has been pushed to AWS, it can be deployed as part of a cluster using the AWS Elastic Container Service (ECS).

+The deployment process has been scripted for consistency and ease-of-use using Terraform.

-This section explains how to deploy and run the service within a AWS Elastic Container Service (ECS).
+The [Terraform Deployment section](./terraform) explains how to deploy and run the service on AWS using Terraform.